TritonDataCenter/rfd/rfd/0026/README.md

 $ triton volume rm volume-name
 ```

-This command _fails_ if docker containers are using the volume to be deleted,
+This command _fails_ if one or more VMs are referencing the volume to be
-but not if only non-Docker containers use it.
-In the latter case, it is the
-responsibility the shared volume's owner to determine whenever it is
-appropriate to delete it without impacting other compute containers.
+deleted.

 #### Adding a new `triton report` command (MVP milestone)